acquia/blt/readme/onboarding.md

 If your project does not use a virtual development environment:

-1. Run `blt setup:drupal:settings` This will generate `docroot/sites/default/settings/local.settings.php` and `docroot/sites/default/local.drushrc.php`.
+1. Run `blt setup:settings` This will generate `docroot/sites/default/settings/local.settings.php` and `docroot/sites/default/local.drushrc.php`.
 Update these with your local database credentials and your local site URL.
 1. Run `blt local:setup`.
 This will build all project dependencies and install drupal.
 1. Create and edit your local drush alias file.
 Copy `drush/site-aliases/example.local.aliases.drushrc.php` to `drush/site-aliases/local.aliases.drushrc.php`.
 Edit the new alias file with your local path.